thms0x/grap-coloring-is-np-hard/Template/main.typ

 We want something like this: If our 2-literal gadget has a valid 3-coloring, the 3-literal gadget should also have a valid 3-coloring.
 If the 2-literal gadget is invalid, there is still a chance, that our third literal, that we are introducing now, is valid and therefor the entire graph should be valid again. \
 This is tricky.
 We cannot proceed with the same coloring that we used in the 2-literal graph because of the case in @fig_notx1_notx2. \
-Here is why: Assume we have a 3-literal assignement: ($overline(x_1) or overline(x_2) or x_3$).
+Here is why: Assume we have a 3-literal assignment: ($overline(x_1) or overline(x_2) or x_3$).
 Until now, our 2-literal gadget only processed $overline(x_1) or overline(x_2)$ and fails with a valid 3-coloring.
-But what aboud $x_3$?
+But what about $x_3$?
 This single literal can still make the entire clause true.
 We need to do two things while constructing the 3-literal gadget: Add the new literal $x_3$ to the 2-literal gadget and adapt the coloring strategy that we used for the 2-literal gadget. \
 We follow the same approach as before: All input literals are to the very left of the graph and a single green vertex is on the very right. \

 #figure(